pastthepixels/lmms-midi/README.md

 =========
 A simple Python script to convert uncompressed (.mmp) LMMS songs to MIDI files, complete with instruments.

+## Why you should choose lmms-midi over other programs
+* It's actually maintained
+* You have more control over non-SF2 player instruments
+* Instrument types are converted (including drum kits)

 ## Installation and usage

 First, make sure you have the latest version of Python.
 You can head over to https://python.org/downloads to get it.